What to Wear in Antarctica: An Antarctica Cruise Packing List

 One of the last things I want to discuss is what camera gear to pack for Antarctica, because this was something else I wondered about.

 For other camera equipment, an extra SD card is always a good idea.
-Mine decided to corrupt itself partway through my trip.
+Mine decided to corrupt itself partway through my first trip.
 Thankfully a friend had extra and came through for me.
-Extra batteries are also recommended because of the cold temepratures.
-As for a tripod, you can bring one but you might not get as much use of it as you think.
-A few women in my group took the optional on-board photography course and they didn’t use them, which I say says a lot.
-But it’s totally up to you.
+Extra batteries are also recommended because of the cold temperatures.
+I don’t recommend a tripod, you won’t even be able to use them on the zodiacs.

 For other types of cameras, a GoPro can be handy if you already own one.
 We had some penguins swimming under the boat and a humpback whale surface right beside us.
 I wouldn’t say buy one exclusively for the trip though.
 It’s not like there are snorkelling or diving options.
 Drones are not allowed in Antarctica, so save yourself the space and don’t even bother packing it.